yactouat/agentic-rag-demo/README.md

 Building up on [this excellent video from AI Makerspace](https://www.youtube.com/watch?v=SEA3eJrDc-k), this project implements a RAG system that queries data about...
 RAG systems.

 It uses a Streamlit UI to interact with the RAG system.
 The app is accessible on https://rag.yactouat.com.
+Contact me @ yacine.touati.pro@gmail.com to access the app.

 The LLMs under the hood are a mixture of ChatGPT 4 and 3.5.